Gioulix/ms_CLOCK/README.md

 ## Lockal timer with miliseconds

-A lockal timer using react with useState and useEffect hook
+A lockal timer with react JS using useState and useEffect hook